-In order to achieve a grade for core component, students must have results for both sub-components (the core (written) examination and the employer set project).
+In order to achieve a grade for the core component, students must have results for both sub-components (the core (written) examination and the ESP).

-The combined results from these sub-components will be aggregated to form the overall core component grade (A\ to E and U).
+The combined results from these sub-components will be aggregated to form the overall core component grade (A to E and U).